 - Curb ramp replacement to meet ADA standards

 - Construction Start Date: September 28, 2021

 Throughout the project, different sections of Orchard Street will be closed to accommodate reconstruction.
 Access to Douglass Street, Douglass Court, and businesses in the area will be maintained at all times.
-The City anticipates half of the project construction to be completed in fall 2021.
-Any remaining work will be completed in the spring and early summer of 2022.
+The City anticipates half of the project construction to be completed in fall of 2021.
+Any remaining work will be completed in 2022.
 Orchard Street will be open in drivable conditions between Benton Street and Highway 1 over the winter.